celery/celery/docs/configuration.rst

 This document describes the configuration options available.

-If you're using the default loader, you must create the ``celeryconfig.py`` module and make sure it is available on the Python path.
+If you're using the default loader, you must create the :file:`celeryconfig.py` module and make sure it is available on the Python path.

 .. contents::
     :local:
+    :depth: 2

 .. _conf-example: